 All continental breakfasts and 6 evening meals

-Transfers included from Auxerre train station at 14:20 and back to Auxerre train station at 11:15.
+Transfers can be arranged at a supplement from Auxerre train station at 14:20 and back to Auxerre train station at 11:15.

 Alternatively, you can call our sales team on 1-800-267-3347 to discuss your requirements in more detail.